isomerpages/moe-bartleysec/_our-holistic-curriculum/Instructional Programmes/Mother Tongue Language.md

 * Have deeper appreciation of their culture and diversity
 * Have strong and good character, who care for the wider community and contribute to society.
 * Be an independent and life-long learner.

+### Signature Programmes
+The MTL Department aims to provide a holistic MTL learning experience for our students through careful planning of meaningful programmes and activities.
+Students are exposed to many different learning experiences from Secondary 1 to Secondary 4.
+Some of our key programmes are:

+**1. Language and cultural immersion programme** <br>
+We believe in making the language come to life outside the textbooks.
+Our department has developed the language and cultural immersion programme with Indonesia and Beijing, China partner schools.
+Language and cultural immersion programme familiarize the students with the Malay and Chinese Languages and culture through many interactive activities.

+**2. Mother Tongue Fortnight** <br>
+Activities during the MTL fortnight also serve to further enhance the students' appreciation for traditional culture.

+**3. ICT Project Work** <br>
+Introduce ICT project work to sec 1 and sec 2 Students.

+**4. Local Learning Journeys to Cultural Heritage-related sites of Singapore.** <br>
+Through these activities we hope to inspire the love of the language in students and equip them with competencies to become active learners and proficient users of MTL.